-In the instance of 'new-builds', or venues which have undergone major refurbishment, the History of Science Museum requires at least six months data in advance of installation to provide reassurance that conditions have stabilised.
+In the instance of 'new-builds', or venues which have undergone major refurbishment, the Museum of the History of Science requires at least six months data in advance of installation to provide reassurance that conditions have stabilised.
 Readings will then be required on a monthly basis until the return of the loaned object(s).

-The borrower must maintain the environmental conditions agreed with the History of Science Museum for the duration of the loan.
+The borrower must maintain the environmental conditions agreed with the Museum of the History of Science for the duration of the loan.
 Borrowers are expected to be equipped to record continuously both ambient and 'in-case' temperature and relative humidity, and should also possess an illuminance meter for monitoring light and ultra violet levels.
-If problems arise with the maintenance of the agreed conditions, the History of Science Museum must be alerted immediately for advice on possible courses of action.
+If problems arise with the maintenance of the agreed conditions, the Museum of the History of Science must be alerted immediately for advice on possible courses of action.
 If the agreed conditions do not improve, the Museum reserves the right to withdraw the loaned object(s) from the exhibition.